Beet Halloumi Quinoa Bowl – a rainbow grain bowl with roasted beets, kale, fried halloumi and a tahini-turmeric sauce. Great for meal prep!

 - black pepper freshly ground, to taste

-- Preheat oven to 425 degrees F. Wash beets and kale, chop beets, separate kale leaves and stems, roughly chop or rip kale leaves into bite-sized pieces.
+- Preheat oven to 425 degrees F. Wash beets and kale, chop beets into cubes, separate kale leaves and stems, roughly chop or rip kale leaves into bite-sized pieces.
 Chop kale stems.

 - Roast beets.
 Spread beets out on a lined baking sheet, toss with 1 tablespoon olive oil, 1/2 teaspoon salt and freshly ground black pepper.
 Roast for 35 minutes or until the beets are fork tender.